What is the ASIAN WATERBIRD CENSUS?

 - to encourage greater interest in waterbirds and wetlands amongst people, and thereby promote the conservation of wetlands and waterbirds in the region.

-The recommended dates are January 4 – 19, 2020 covering two weeks and three weekends, when we should encourage you to count waterbirds.
-These dates are for guidance only and counts from any date in January are very welcome.
-Submission of forms should be done by end February 2020 at the latest.
+The recommended dates are January 6 – 21, 2024 covering two weeks and three weekends, when we encourage you to count waterbirds.
+These dates are for guidance only and counts from any date in January or February 2024 and December 2023 are very welcome.
+Submission of forms should be done by end March 2024 at the latest.

 If you have participated in a previous count for a particular site, kindly cover the site this year and report on it using the latest forms.
 Please also report if there are few or no birds, as this is very important information too.